-12 IMPLEMENTATION PROGRAMME AND CRITERIA FOR UPDATING THE 231 MODELUpdating and amending the 231 Model
+12. APPLICATION PROGRAMME AND CRITERIA FOR UPDATING THE 231 MODEL

+12.1 Updating and amending the 231 Model

-The 231 Model will be updated or amended whenever necessary or advisable to do so and otherwise in response to circumstances connected with events such as:
+The 231 Model shall be updated or adjusted whenever it should become necessary or advisable to do so and in any case in response to circumstances connected with events such as:

-- legislative changes (e.g., where new types of offences relevant for the purposes of the Decree are introduced) and changes to the Confindustria Guidelines underlying the 231 Model; - violations of the 231 Model and/or the outcome of audits on the effectiveness of the Model (which may also involve publicly known experiences of other companies); - significant changes in the organisational structure of the Company and/or in the manner in which it conducts business; identification of new Sensitive Activities or changes in those previously identified, possibly related to the start-up of new business activities, changes to the internal structure of the Company and/or the manner in which it conducts business. - any findings of audits that show inadequacies in the Model.
+- legislative changes (e.g., where new types of offences relevant for the purposes of the Decree are introduced) and changes to the Confindustria Guidelines underlying the 231 Model; - the occurrence of violations of the 231 Model and/or the findings of audits of the effectiveness of the Model (which may also involve publicly known experiences of other companies); - significant changes in the organisational structure of the Company and/or in the manner in which it conducts business; identification of new Sensitive Activities or changes in those previously identified, possibly related to the start-up of new business activities, changes to the internal structure of the Company and/or the manner in which it conducts business. - the findings of audits pointing to inadequacies in the Model.